MultiSafepay/docs/content/developer/api/notification-url.md

 Notifications are webhooks where the API notifies your web server when the status of a transaction changes.
 They are triggered by actions by:

 - Customers, e.g. completing a payment
-- Merchants, e.g. initiating a refund
+- Merchants, e.g. processing a refund

 We add 2 parameters to the notification request: